Crispy Spiced Chickpeas

 - 1/2 tsp. smoked paprika

-Preheat an oven to 200°F. Arrange a double layer of paper towels on a rimmed baking sheet and place in the oven.
-On another layer of paper towels, spread the drained garbanzo beans and gently roll to dry them.
+Preheat an oven to 200°F (95°C).
+Arrange a double layer of paper towels on a rimmed baking sheet and place in the oven.
+On another layer of paper towels, spread the drained chickpeas and gently roll to dry them.

-Add half of the garbanzo beans to the hot oil and fry, stirring occasionally, until golden and slightly puffed, 2 to 3 minutes.
+Add half of the chickpeas to the hot oil and fry, stirring occasionally, until golden and slightly puffed, 2 to 3 minutes.
 Adjust the heat to maintain an oil temperature of about 350°F. Using a slotted spoon, transfer the beans to the paper towel–lined sheet, season with salt and pepper and keep warm in the oven.
-Repeat the process with the remaining garbanzo beans.
+Repeat the process with the remaining chickpeas.

-In a serving bowl, gently toss the warm garbanzo beans with the paprika and serve immediately.
+In a serving bowl, gently toss the warm chickpeas with the paprika and serve immediately.
 Makes about 2 cups.